wagtail/wagtail/docs/contributing/developing.rst

 Setting up the Wagtail codebase
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Install Node.js, version 4.x, 5.x or 6.x.
 Instructions for installing Node.js can be found on the `Node.js download page <https://nodejs.org/download/>`_.
+You can also use Node version manager (nvm) since Wagtail supplies a ``.nvmrc`` file in the root of the project with the minimum required Node version - see nvm's `installation instructions <https://github.com/creationix/nvm>`_.

 You will also need to install the **libjpeg** and **zlib** libraries, if you haven't done so already - see Pillow's `platform-specific installation instructions <http://pillow.readthedocs.org/en/latest/installation.html#external-libraries>`_.

 Clone a copy of `the Wagtail codebase <https://github.com/wagtail/wagtail>`_: